MicrosoftDocs/azure-devops-docs/docs/repos/git/pulling.md

    ![Synchronization view](_img/pulling/synchronization-menu.png)

 1. In **Synchronization**, choose **Pull** to fetch remote changes and merge them into your local branch.

    ![Pull](_img/pulling/pull.png)

    There are two **Pull** links, one near the top and one in the **Incoming Commits** section.
 You can use either one.

-1. Review the confirmation message is displayed when the pull operation completes.
+1. Review the confirmation message when the pull operation completes.

    ![Pull operation complete](_img/pulling/pull-results.png)